bahmutov/cypress-split/README.md

 job3: npx cypress run --env split=3,splitIndex=2
 ```

+## CI summary

+To skip GitHub Actions summary, set an environment variable `SPLIT_SUMMARY=false`.
+By default, this plugin generates the summary.

 ## Split component specs

 Works the same way as splitting E2E specs.
 Add this plugin to the `setupNodeEvents` callback in the `component` object in the config.
 See [cypress.config.js](./cypress.config.js) for example: